RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation: EXPERIMENTS

-{\bf Comparison with NeRF:} We sought to compare the capabilities of our proposed RoMe with the vanilla NeRF~\cite{queianchennerf}.
-For this purpose, we selected a short clip from the $scene$-$0990$ of the nuScenes dataset, ensuring it included non-key frames to achieve higher image frame rates.
-Only images from the front camera were utilized.
+We sought to compare the capabilities of our proposed RoMe with the vanilla NeRF.
+For this purpose, we select a short clip ($scene$-$0990$) from the nuScenes dataset, ensuring it includes non-key frames to achieve higher image frame rates.
+Only images from the front camera are utilized.
 Fig.~\ref{fig:quantitative} showcases the RGB reconstruction alongside the segmentation results.
 The first column displays the source RGB and label images.
 The second column presents RGB images reconstructed by the vanilla NeRF and semantics segmented by Mask2Former~\cite{cheng2022masked}.
 The third column features RGB images and semantics reconstructed using RoMe.
 Our method delivers more realistic RGB reconstructions and precise semantic results.
 The road elements, highlighted in the yellow boxes, are more distinct than those in the vanilla NeRF.
 In a region spanning $70*70$ square meters, our method converged in approximately 8 minutes, whereas the vanilla NeRF required 20 hours.
 The original NeRF, due to its design, needs to restore depth across a broad range (e.g., $0\sim100$ meters) without depth supervision.
 In contrast, RoMe focuses on restoring elevations of less than 1 meter, which is more straightforward to optimize.
 The mesh representation inherently captures road surface features, which are predominantly flat but can exhibit significant changes at boundaries like curbs and slope edges.
+Here, we verify the speed and accuracy of our proposed RoMe by quantitative comparison with NeRF: \begin{outline} \1 \textbf{Speed}: We conduct experiments on various BEV ranges: from $100\times100$ to $300\times300$ square meters.
+Table~\ref{table:training_speed} details the training time comparison between F2-NeRF and our proposed RoMe.
+For small to medium scales, like $100\times100$ and $200\times200$ square meters, our proposed method has 2x to 4x speed up against F2-NeRF.
+We achieve a similar training speed for larger BEV ranges like $300\times300$ square meters while maintaining smaller memory footprints.
+The F2-NeRF fails because of out-of-memory (OOM) in large-scale reconstruction, especially with thousands of images. \1 \textbf{Accuracy}: We randomly select 100 scenes from the nuScenes dataset to evaluate the accuracy.
+Table~\ref{table:accuracy} details the reconstruction quality and accuracy comparisons between F2-NeRF and our proposed RoMe in terms of PSNR, mIoU, CD, and RMSE.
+Our method delivers higher accuracy in all metrics. \end{outline}

+It is worth noting that rather than a general reconstruction approach, RoMe is specially designed for road surface reconstruction to tackle the challenge of auto labelling in intelligent driving.
+In this scenario, NeRF has limited performance and robustness.